HongguLin/techlauncher/README.md

 6. Install [Git](https://git-scm.com/downloads) and clone the repository
 7. Connect to the calendar database: mysql -u root -p
 8. enter password 1234
-9. Open mysql `mysql`;
-10. Create database tradeup for this project: `CREATE DATABASE tradeup;`
+9. Create database tradeup for this project: `CREATE DATABASE tradeup;`
-11. type `use tradeup;`
+10. Use database tradeup: `use tradeup;`
-12. Go to the file directory that contain initialise.sql and public_holiday.sql and then go into mysql
-13. cd to the correct folder and enter `source public_holiday.sql;` to initialize the database with provided public holidays.
+11. Go to the correct folder and enter `source public_holiday.sql;` to initialize the database with provided public holidays.

 ### Development Workflow
 go to the project directory